Canonical variational completion and 4D Gauss-Bonnet gravity: Introduction

 For this purpose, we split the contribution to the gravitational field equations arising from the Gauss-Bonnet term, into two parts: one part which vanishes identically in \(D = 4\) dimensions for combinatorial reasons, and does not allow for a limit \(D \to 4\), and a part which is proportional to \(D - 4\), and can hence be renormalized to yield a finite contribution also in \(D = 4\) dimensions.
 We then apply the method of variational completion to each of these terms separately, and demonstrate that due to their degree of homogeneity in the dynamical variables of the theory, the obtained canonical correction still diverges in dimension $D=4$.

 The outline of this article is as follows.
 In Section~\ref{sec:4dgaussbonnet}, we briefly review the proposed field equations of 4D Gauss-Bonnet gravity.
-A brief review of the method of canonical variational completion is provided in section~\ref{sec:varcompl}.
-We then apply the method to 4D Gauss-Bonnet gravity in Section~\ref{sec:varco4dgb}.
-We end with a conclusion in Section~\ref{sec:conclusion}.
+A brief review and an extension of the method of canonical variational completion is provided in Section~\ref{sec:varcompl}.
+We then apply the method to 4D Gauss-Bonnet gravity in Section~\ref{sec:varco4dgb} and end with a conclusion in Section~\ref{sec:conclusion}.
 Technical details on the derivative order of the variational completion of the truncated field equations are presented in Appendix \ref{App:A}.
 Appendix \ref{App:B} contains technical details on the mathematical nature of Euler-Lagrange expressions in the variational completion algorithm.
+In Appendix \ref{App:C}, we provide the mathematical proofs for the extension of the variational completion algorithm to a whole class of PDE systems for which the usual integral providing the Vainberg-Tonti Lagrangian diverges.